tanvi74/CubeBridge/README.md

 1. Open **http://localhost:5173** in your browser
 2. Select cubes (People, PersonJobs) to auto-load their dimensions
 3. View query results in real-time
+4. Check the **Generated SQL** section to see what queries Cube.js creates
-4. Try selecting multiple cubes to see joined data
+5. Try selecting multiple cubes to see joined data and complex SQL

 ---